bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

-it is a coding standard that is meaningful to the developer and browser
+It is a recommended standard way of creating the base structure of web pages.
+It is meaningful for the browser and developer

 2. Name two big differences between `display: block;` and `display: inline;`.